Xcode Source Control AccountsAug 5, 2019 · 3 minute read

 My experience with the BitBucket integration has not been great.
 A couple of extra issues that I have seen in both Xcode 10 and 11:

 Attempting to create a private repository actually creates a public one (FB6930823).
+Update 01-Oct-2019 - This is fixed in the Xcode 11 GM release.

 Creating a repository fails if the name is not lowercase.
 In Xcode 10 the remote repo might actually be created but Xcode does not see it.
 In Xcode 11 you currently get an error message about the slug (URL) needing to be lowercase (FB6932153):